mamut-tme/amiga_psu_312_503-03/README.md

 - the coils are held back just by the glue, without it they are very loose
 - the tantalum capacitors are the resin-dip type, which apparently is suspectible to catch on fire.
 Their function is to set the soft-start time constant and limit the shortcut current.
 Hard to say if they are picked to start exactly in the same time or they start in a specific order - didn't check.
 - the transformer windings are just assumed, I didn't measure them.
 There is an additional connection on the primary side - maybe for 110V?
-- not all caps or pots have values.
-To read them i would need to desolder or measure, for which I didn't have the chance.
+- not all caps or pots have values on the schematic.
+To read them I would need to desolder or measure, for which I didn't have the chance.
 The capacitor between L and PE most likely has a value written on the other side, but a different capacior is in the way.
 - there is a connection between PE and the computer plug shield.

 Photos: